krishan1ad/MapLibre-Android-Auto-Sample/README.md

 )
 ```

-Furthermore, we have a class called `CarMapRenderer`, this will render the Map on the provided Surface.
+Furthermore, we have a class called `CarMapRenderer`, which will render the Map on the provided Surface.
 ```kotlin
 //Make sure to get the Surface by registering as SurfaceCallback override fun onCreate(owner: LifecycleOwner) {